lexiconhq/lexicon/documentation/versioned_docs/version-2.0.0-beta/intro.md

 ## Features

-- Topics, Private Messaging, User Signups, Profile Management, and more.
+- Topics, Private Messaging, User Signups, Profile Management, and more
+- Rapidly build Android and iPhone apps for your existing Discourse site
+- [Push Notifications](./push-notifications/introduction.md) direct to your users' mobile devices
+- More seamless native Discourse experience [with Email Deep Linking](./email-deep-linking/intro.md)
 - Straightforward process to [**customize**](white-labeling) the app for your brand
-- Rapidly build Android and iPhone apps for your existing Discourse site
 - Backed by a [GraphQL](https://graphql.org/) API
 - Free and open source!
 - [Commercial support](commercial-support) available